cillianodonnell/Gravity/_posts/2017-06-03-reviving-work.markdown

 There had been 2 previous student who had worked on this project before for Summer of Code in Space (like GSOC but run by the European Space Agency), their work is [SOCIS-2014] and [SOCIS-2015].
-They both left a series of patches, some of which worked as they were adding new files and some of which no longer fitted were it was supposed to as there has been much development that has taken place since the 2015 work.
+They both left a series of patches, some of which worked as they were adding new files and some of which no longer fitted where it was supposed to as there has been much development that has taken place since the 2015 work.
 I used 'git apply --reject patches/' on each set and would have a log of x applied, x partially applied with x rejects and there would be .rej files scattered around the directories that I could sort through and make a judgment call on what should go where.
 Alot of them were just out of place, the code now fit too far away for